ZandrexQX/ZandrexQX/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on Blender
+- 🔭 I’m working on Blender
+- 🌱 I’m learning on Python, C#
 - 🌱 I’m currently learning in GeekBrains

 <!--